GRAFT: Decoupling Ranking and Calibration for Survival Analysis: Introduction

-To bridge the gap between the accuracy of modern deep learning and the robustness of classical statistics, we propose the \textbf{Gated Residual AFT (GRAFT)} model.
-Our model is a novel AFT architecture designed to be simultaneously flexible, robust, and sparse.
-It introduces a hybrid framework that learns both linear and non-linear feature effects, while employing a stochastic gating mechanism to perform feature selection automatically during training.
-The primary contributions of this work are threefold. \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=4mm] \item \textbf{A Hybrid AFT Architecture:} We combine an interpretable linear AFT model with a non-linear residual multilayer perceptron (MLP).
-This allows the model to capture simple, linear effects in a directly interpretable fashion while using an MLP component to model complex, non-linear interactions. \item \textbf{Integrated Stochastic Feature Selection:} We incorporate Stochastic Gates (STG) \citep{yamada2020}, a differentiable feature selection mechanism based on continuous relaxation of Bernoulli variables.
-This allows the model to learn which features are relevant and ``turn off'' noisy or redundant inputs, providing robustness in high-dimensional settings. \item \textbf{A Principled, End-to-End Training Regimen:} We propose a novel training procedure that uses stochastic conditional imputation from local KM estimators to handle censoring, and optimizes the network by directly minimizing a differentiable soft-ranking loss via Monte Carlo averaging, which is aligned with the concordance index \citep[C-index,][]{harrell1982}, the primary evaluation metric for survival models. \end{enumerate}
+To bridge the gap between the calibration strength of classical models and the discriminative power of deep learning, we propose the \textbf{Gated Residual AFT (GRAFT)} model.
+A key design principle of GRAFT is the explicit decoupling of prognostic ranking from survival calibration.
+Our model is a novel AFT architecture designed to be flexible, robust, and sparse simultaneously.
+It introduces a hybrid framework that learns both linear and non-linear feature effects, while employing a stochastic gating mechanism to perform automatic feature selection during training.
+The primary contributions of this work are threefold. \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=4mm] \item \textbf{Decoupling of Ranking and Calibration:} We propose an explicit separation between prognostic ranking and survival calibration.
+GRAFT is trained to optimize discrimination via a differentiable ranking objective, while calibrated survival estimates are obtained through a simple post-training calibration step. \item \textbf{A Hybrid AFT Architecture:} We combine a linear AFT model with a non-linear residual MLP, allowing the model to capture both simple linear effects and complex non-linear interactions.
+The architecture is trained using stochastic conditional imputation from local Kaplan-Meier estimators to handle censored observations, and optimized by directly minimizing a differentiable soft-ranking loss via Monte Carlo averaging, in alignment with the concordance index \citep[C-index,][]{harrell1982}. \item \textbf{Integrated Stochastic Feature Selection:} We incorporate Stochastic Gates (STG) \citep{yamada2020}, a differentiable feature selection mechanism based on continuous relaxation of Bernoulli variables, directly into the model architecture.
+This enables the model to automatically identify relevant features and suppress noisy or redundant inputs during training, providing robustness in high-dimensional settings. \end{enumerate}

-We validate our model on several public benchmark datasets, demonstrating that GRAFT consistently outperforms both classical and modern baselines in both ranking and calibration.
+We validate our model on six public benchmark datasets (GBSG, METABRIC, SUPPORT, NWTCO, FLCHAIN, and AIDS), demonstrating that GRAFT consistently outperforms both classical and modern baselines in both ranking and calibration.
 We further conduct experiments with injected noise features, proving that our model's stochastic gating mechanism successfully identifies and discards irrelevant information, a critical capability that traditional models lack.